gravity182/homeserver/Installation.md

     - Agent: `Plex Series`
     - Folders: `/data/library/tv`

+### Remote Access

-One last note: make sure the remote access port is allowed in your firewall.
+Make sure the remote access port is allowed in your firewall.
 The port can be changed via the `services.plex.ports.remoteAccess` value.
 By default it's `32400`.
 This allows your Plex instance to be discoverable & accessible from the outer networks (practically, from all the client apps).
 Configure your Plex instance as follows:

 ![Plex Remote Access](assets/plex-remote-access.png)